 What are some of Te One’s idiosyncrasies?

 From roaming wild to becoming a calm, domesticated horse, he is very cool, calm and clever!
 He will exert the least amount of energy that is required for whatever task he needs to do.
-Tommy taught him to lie down so you need to be mindful when pulling on that right-hand rein, as that’s the cue – you could end up sitting on the ground with him!
+He’s been taught to lie down so you need to be mindful when pulling on that right-hand rein, as that’s the cue – you could end up sitting on the ground with him!

 Is there a stand-out story, or anything else we should know about Te One?